-- Facilitator analyzes SGID information, looking for themes, and writes a report that includes both qualitative and quantitative data
+- Facilitator collects SGID learner consensus, amd looks for themes that include both qualitative and quantitative data

-- Facilitator meets with the instructor to discuss the report, and to discuss potential changes.
-Instructor further considers the changes before talking with class
+- Facilitator meets with the instructor to discuss findings, and potential changes.
+Instructor considers possible changes before talking with class

 Who should facilitate an SGID?